-MTIM0 8-bit modulo timer module that provide a circuit of selectable clock sources and a programmable interrupt.
-The MTIM module contain an 8-bit modulo counter, which can operate as a free-running counter or a modulo counter.
+MTIM0 is an 8-bit modulo timer module that provides a circuit of selectable clock sources and a programmable interrupt.
+The MTIM module contains an 8-bit modulo counter, which can operate as a free-running counter or a modulo counter.
 A timer overflow interrupt can be enabled to generate periodic interrupts for time-based software events.
 MTIM module may also use external clock source.